 In order to verify the model, we continuously compared GPU and CPU calculations during the development and optimization of JURASSIC-GPU.
-For the test case presented in this study, it was found that the GPU and CPU calculations are not providing bit-identical results.
-However, the relative differences between the calculated radiances from the GPU and CPU code remain very small ($\leq 10^{-5}$), which is orders of magnitudes smaller than typical accuracies of the EGA method itself ($\sim 1\%$) and 495 considered suitable for most practical applications.
+For the test case presented in this study, it was found that the GPU and CPU calculations do not provide bit-identical results.
+However, the relative differences between the calculated radiances from the GPU and CPU code remain very small ($\leq 10^{-5}$), which is orders of magnitudes smaller than typical accuracies of the EGA method itself ($\sim 1\,\%$) and considered suitable for most practical applications.

 Figure 6.
-Nadir (top) and limb observation geometry (bottom) of satellite instruments.
+Nadir (a) and limb observation geometry (b) of satellite instruments.